 Enjoy The Transformation

 I can hardly wait until next year.
-I found the perfect clematis vine for this area, and I think it will grow beautifully up and around the garden easel.
+I found the perfect clematis vine for this area, and I think it will grow beautifully up and around the wooden garden easel.

 And if you don’t have a garden and need a clever way to display your hanging basket, this works too!